sbarry50/wordpress-starter-plugin/README.md

    - Enqueue manager for enqueuing styles and scripts into WordPress
    - Localization - includes a `.pot` file as a starting point for internationalization
    - Class to handle all activation/deactivation/installation tasks
-* API's
+* Modules
    - Config - abstracts the runtime configuration out of the modules and into the `config` folder
-   - Event Management -
+   - Event Management - interact with the WordPress Plugin API
-   - File and template loader -
+   - File and template loader
 * Composer autoloader
 * Follows PSR-4 coding standards
 * Includes Laravel Mix for simple webpack implementation